Lfahima/flask_e2e_project/docs/README.md

 Containerization: Docker

 ## The steps to run your web service if someone wanted to either run locally or deploy to the cloud
 ## How could they run it without Docker locally?
 Update the .env file with your google credentials as well as database credentials.
 Once that is completed run `pip3 install -r requirements.txt`.
 Follow the instructions in `azure.py` to run the migration.
 Comment out line 134 in `app.py`.
 Call the function `clean_data` in `app.py`.
-Now run `python3 app.py`.
+Then run `python3 app.py`.
 Be sure to comment out the call to `clean_data` once completed.
 ## How could they run it with Docker locally?
 Update the .env file with your google credentials as well as database credentials.
 Once that is completed run `pip3 install -r requirements.txt`.
 Follow the instructions in `azure.py` to run the migration.
 Comment out line 134 in `app.py`.
 Call the function `clean_data` in `app.py`.
-Now run the following two commands: `docker build -t docker_example_1 .` and `docker run -d -p 5001:5000 docker_example_1`.
+Then run the following two commands: `docker build -t docker_example_1` and `docker run -d -p 5001:5000 docker_example_1`.
 Be sure to comment out the call to `clean_data` once completed.
 ## How could they deploy it to the cloud?
 Follow the instructions in `azure.py` to run the migration for the database.
-- First connect VSC (or cloud shell) to your Azure acount, so navigate to this this url: https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt
+- First connect VSC or Cloud Shell to your Azure account, so navigate to this url: https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt
-- The url will give you a command that you can paste into your terminal: curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash (this command is used to install azure).
+- The url will give you a command under option 1 that you paste into your terminal: `curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bas` (this command is used to install azure).
-- You then type az to make sure Azure and VSC were connected.
+- Then type `az` to make sure Azure is installed.
-- Then copy and paste this code to login: az login --use-device-code and hit enter.
+- Follow by pasting this code to login: `az login --use-device-code` and hit enter.
 - You will then be provided with another url and a code in the terminal.
-Follow by copying the code and clicking into the url.
+Proceed by copying the code first and clicking into the url.
 Paste the code in the space provided.
-- To get the azure student subscription ID use this code: az account list --output table and hit enter.
+- To get the azure student subscription ID use this code: `az account list --output table` and hit enter.
-- Copy the last subscriptionID which was linked to Azure for students, and paste it into this code: az account set --subscription yoursubscriptionId (paste the ID towards the end where it says yoursubscriptionId).
+- Copy the last subscriptionId which is linked to Azure for Students, and paste it into the end of this code: `az account set --subscription yoursubscriptionId` (paste the ID towards the end where it says yoursubscriptionId).
-- Paste this code: az webapp up --resource-group --name --runtime PYTHON:3.9 --sku B1.
-For groupname change it to the resource group name you have set in Azure or GCP and for app-name make something up.
+- Paste this code: `az webapp up --resource-group <groupname> --name <app-name> --runtime <PYTHON:3.9> --sku <B1>` For <groupname> change it to the resource group name you have created in Azure or GCP and for <app-name> make something up.
-- FINALLY, paste this code to re-deploy: az webapp up.
-Update your application configuration to include all the env variables listed in .env template below.
+- FINALLY, paste this code to re-deploy: `az webapp up` Update your application configuration to include all the env variables listed in .env template below.
 Change line 134 to include your url instead in `app.py`.
 Call the function `clean_data` in `app.py`.
-Redeploy by running `az webapp up` and then comment out the call all to the function `clean_data` in `app.py` once the data is added.
-Redeploy again using `az webapp up`.
+Re-deploy by running `az webapp up` and then comment out the call all to the function `clean_data` in `app.py` once the data is added.
+Re-deploy again using `az webapp up`.

 ## A template of the .env file structure you used, which should include all of the environment variables you used like below.
 Please be sure to NOT include your actual API keys in the github repo.:
 ```